Pepperoni Rolls

 - Place the thawed bread dough onto a clean work surface.
 Cut into 8 equal parts.

-- Flatten out the dough to about 4×4 inch diameter.
+- Flatten out the dough to about 4×4-inch diameter.
 I just used my hands to flatten and spread it out.

 - Place 2 slices of pepperoni in the center of each piece of dough (note: you can add more if you like.)

-- Sprinkle the cheese with the Italian seasoning (you can add as much or as little as you like).
+- Sprinkle the cheese with Italian seasoning (you can add as much or as little as you like).

 - Fold the two outer edges over the filling, then tightly roll, pinching the seams together until secure.